 - Do you think people from the same cultural group have had to face similar experiences?
 What were the things you were able to learn from their situations that you could use to improve your situation?

 Miracle questions are used to help children, young people and families create goals and vision what they will be doing differently in their desired future.

-If you could imagine that it is six months in the future from now and the worries that brought child safety into your life has been resolved.
+If you could imagine that it is six months in the future from now and the worries that brought Child Safety into your life have been resolved.
 What would it look like?
 What steps would you have to take to get there?
 What would notice about yourself?
 What would your family and friends notice was different about you?
 What would you notice was different in your home?